macmyname/stress_monitoring_wearable_biosensors/README.md

 Using publicly available physiological data collected from healthcare workers, this study aims to explore how stress manifests across different temporal phases using biosignals such as Electrodermal Activity (EDA), Heart Rate (HR), and Inter-Beat Interval (IBI).
 These insights can inform early intervention strategies and support organizational well-being programs.

+📍 Significance

+This project illustrates how biosensor data can be used to identify stress dynamics in high-demand roles.
+It serves as a stepping stone toward building scalable, data-driven tools for workplace well-being and early stress detection.

 🎯 Objectives

 To clean, process, and analyze wearable biosensor data.